-Why Choose NPC's Nursing Programs, LPN & RN?
+Why Choose NPC's Nursing Programs, LPN and RN?

 About Our Program

-If you have already earned your LPN from NPC or another institution and wish to return to school to become a RN, you will need to complete a LPN-RN Transition Application.
+If you have already earned your LPN either from NPC or from another institution and you wish to return to college to gain your RN credential, you first need to complete an LPN-RN Transition Application.
 Additional details are available by contacting the NPC nursing department.
-(See link at right on this page.)

 According to the U.S. Bureau of Labor Statistics, employment of registered nurses is expected to grow 26 percent until 2020, faster than the average for all occupations.
 The demand for registered nurses is projected to generate 711,900 new jobs over the next eight years, with Arizona RN salaries averaging $68,040 per year and LPN's averaging $43,010.
 (BLS, May 2014)